zepben/ewb-sdk-jvm/src/main/kotlin/com/zepben/ewb/boilerplate/collections/HIERARCHY.md

 <a id="abstract-backed-list"></a>

-## AbstractBackedList
+### AbstractBackedList

 Adds indexed reads and optional sorting to `AbstractBackedCollection`.
-It implements the lightweight `ArcList` interface, which combines the `add`, `remove`, and `clear` operations of `ArcCollection` with the indexed reads of `List` without exposing the indexed mutation contract of `MutableList`.
+It implements `ArcList`, which combines the ARC operations with the indexed reads of `List` without exposing the indexed mutation contract of `MutableList`.

 <a id="lazy-list"></a>

-## LazyList

-Adapts a nullable mutable-list field.
-A `null` field is observed as an empty list, storage is created on the first addition, and the field returns to `null` when the collection becomes empty.

-<a id="lazy-index-list"></a>

-## LazyIndexList

-Extends `LazyList` with explicit indexed insertion and removal without implementing `MutableList`.
-Its inherited `subList` is a read-only backed view, with the usual unspecified behaviour after structural changes to the base list.

-<a id="mrid-collection"></a>

-## MridCollection
+### AbstractMridCollection

-Adds lookup and uniqueness enforcement for `Identifiable` elements keyed by mRID.
-This is the common public type exposed by many CIM model properties, regardless of the concrete list or map storage used underneath.
+Implements the public `MridCollection<T>` interface.
+It adds lookup, identity-based mRID uniqueness enforcement, and the typed owner/backfill lifecycle for `Identifiable` elements while leaving the concrete list or map storage strategy to subclasses.

-<a id="mrid-backfill-collection"></a>

-## MridBackfillCollection

-Introduces the owner type and typed backfill lifecycle between `MridCollection` and its backfill-aware implementations.
-Keeping this concern in an intermediate class avoids adding an otherwise irrelevant owner type to the widely used `MridCollection<T>` API.
+The interface is the common public type used by collection-shaped CIM properties.
+The abstract class carries owner type `O`, owns the shared mRID and backfill mutation lifecycle, and is not intended to be the exposed property type.
+Keeping `O` on the implementation class preserves typed backfill without leaking it through `MridCollection<T>` or `MridList<T>`.

 <a id="abstract-mrid-list"></a>

-## AbstractMridList
+### AbstractMridList

-Combines the mRID/backfill branch with read-only `List` access and optional sorting.
-It exists to share this intersection between the nullable and non-null list implementations.
+Extends `AbstractMridCollection<T, O>` with the public `MridList<T>` interface and optional sorting.
+It shares list delegation between nullable and non-null list implementations while keeping owner type `O` internal to the implementation.

 <a id="lazy-mrid-list"></a>

-## LazyMridList

-Stores mRID-identified elements in a nullable list while supporting typed backfill, validation, lookup, and optional sorting.
-It creates backing storage on first addition and resets it to `null` after the final removal or a clear.

-<a id="mrid-list"></a>

-## MridList

-Stores mRID-identified elements in a non-null mutable list.
-It provides the same lookup, uniqueness, backfill, validation, and sorting lifecycle as `LazyMridList`, but retains an empty backing list after clearing.

-<a id="lazy-mrid-map"></a>

-## LazyMridMap

-Stores elements in a nullable map keyed by mRID and exposes the map values as a collection.
-It uses identity-aware membership and removal, and resets the backing map to `null` when empty.